• Skip to primary navigation

 These don’t have any sauce, just seasoning and some parmesan cheese.
 You can make your own ranch dressing or smother them in buffalo sauce if you like, but I think they’re pretty awesome just the way they are.

-Parmesan Wings Ingredients
+Parmesan Garlic Wings ingredients

 • Chicken wings: You can use flats(wingettes) or drumettes or a combination of both.
 These are both much smaller than a chicken leg and are typically what is used for chicken wing recipes.